-This past weekend I was in Southern California.
-The bride and I are celebrating 7 years together and she decided to sign up for her first Tough Mudder.
+This past weekend I was in Southern California watching friends compete in a Tough Mudder.
 10 miles and 18 obstacles requiring strength, endurance, and above all, mental toughness.

 But how does one develop mental toughness?
 As a sport and performance consultant I get asked this often.
 To answer, let’s start with defining what it means.
 The short definition is: One’s ability to perform at a high level under adversity.
 However, it isn’t that simple.